wchwawa/journal-app-mvp/docs/development-journal/module-a-dev-journal.md

 #### Future Refactoring Preparation

-##### RAG Integration Readiness
+##### Forward Compatibility (Optional RAG)

-- Component designed for easy data extraction when RAG system implemented
+- Note: Module C currently uses a deterministic context tool (non‑RAG) that queries relational tables precisely.
-- Emotional data structure (array format) supports vector embedding
+- Components are structured so that, if RAG is introduced later, data can be exported for embeddings/graph linkage without major refactors.
-- Timestamp and user association ready for knowledge graph integration
+- Emotional arrays and timestamps remain suitable for future vector/graph expansion.

 ##### Extensibility Considerations